 cookbook 'zookeeper-cluster', '= 1.2.0'

-knife cookbook site install zookeeper-cluster
+knife supermarket install zookeeper-cluster

-knife cookbook site download zookeeper-cluster
+knife supermarket download zookeeper-cluster

 Apache Zookeeper is a highly-available, centralized service which is commonly used for maintaining configuration information, distributed service discovery and providing coordination services.
 This cookbook takes a simplified approach towards configuring Apache Zookeeper.

 This cookbook was designed from the ground up to make it dead simple to install and configure a Zookeeper cluster using Chef.
 It also highlights several of our best practices for developing reusable Chef cookbooks at Bloomberg.

 This cookbook provides [node attributes](attributes/default.rb) which can be used to fine tune the default recipe which installs and configures Zookeeper.
 The values from the node attributes are passed directly into the configuration and service resources.

 Out of the box the following platforms are certified to work and are tested using our Test Kitchen configuration.
 Additional platforms may work, but your mileage may vary. - CentOS (RHEL) 6.6, 7.1 - Ubuntu 12.04, 14.04

 The correct way to use this cookbook is to create a

 wrapper cookbook which configures all of the members of the

 Zookeeper ensemble (cluster).
 We do this by using a data bag for each